varshantdhar/varshantdhar.github.io/_posts/2024-03-18-lipschitz-rnn.markdown

 **Eigenvalue Variance Guarantee Principle (EVGP)**: having control over the eigenvalues of weight matrices in a neural network can lead to more stable and efficient training dynamics.
 Specifically, controlling the spread of eigenvalues can help avoid issues like vanishing or exploding gradients during training.

 **Unitary RNNs** are recurrent neural networks (RNNs) in which the recurrent weight matrices are constrained to be unitary matrices.
-A unitary matrix is a complex square matrix whose conjugate transpose is its inverse, meaning $U^*U=I$ where $U^*$ is the conjugate transpose of $U$.
+A unitary matrix is a complex square matrix whose conjugate transpose is its inverse, meaning $U^{*}U=I$ where $U^{*}$ is the conjugate transpose of $U$.
 This is calculated by taking the transpose and then computing the complex conjugate of each element.

 * Skew-symmetric matrices are square matrices $A$ that satisfy the property $$A^T = -A$$
     * All diagonal elements are zero as they remain unchanged under transposition.